 Jampui oranges have garnered much acclaim at various competitions where the edible items are judged on their overall quality, taste, aroma, and nutritional value.
 Celebrated every year in the month of November, this festival is an opportunity for tourists to taste these widely renowned Jampui oranges and also purchase them.

-These fresh and aromatic oranges which are also very juicy and tastes delicious are only cultivated in Jampui Hills of Tripura.
-You will not find a similar variety of the thanksgiving event anywhere else in the world.
+These fresh and aromatic oranges which are also very juicy and taste delicious are only cultivated in the Jampui Hills of Tripura.
+You will not find a similar kind of thanksgiving event anywhere else in the world.
 The festival also features an exhibition wherein oranges are displayed and local artists make models of animals using oranges.
-These creative animal models are delightful to eyes and appeal to everyone from kids to elderly people.
+These creative animal models are delightful to the eyes and appeal to everyone from kids to elderly people.

 Explore Tripura Package, Pilgrim Tour, Eco-Tourism Package, Weekend Package Tour and Archaeological Tour are the packages that cover all the top destinations in the state.
-From Delhi, Mumbai, Kolkata, and Bengaluru Jampui Hills is approximately 2,300km, 3,200km, 1,400km, and 3,300km away respectively.
+From Delhi, Mumbai, Kolkata, and Bengaluru Jampui Hills is approximately 2,300, 3,200, 1,400, and 3,300 km away respectively.

-By Road.
-Jampui Hills, in Tripura, is well connected by road network from all the cities of the country.
-You may also consider traveling via inter-state or intra-state tourist buses if you are looking for a budget-friendly option.
-You may also drive to the hill range via motorable roads that connect it from Agartala which is 200km away via NH8, Panisagar which is 65km away via Kanchanpur Road and Dharmanagar which is 75km away via Kanchanpur Road.
+Jampui Hills, in Tripura, is well connected by road networks from all the cities of the country.
+You may also consider travelling via inter-state or intra-state tourist buses if you are looking for a budget-friendly option.
+You may also drive to the hill range via motorable roads that connect it from Agartala which is 200 km away via NH8, Panisagar which is 65km away via Kanchanpur Road, and Dharmanagar which is 75km away via Kanchanpur Road.

-By Air.
 Agartala is the nearest airport to reach Jampui hills where this amazing and unique festival is celebrated.
 The airport is about 200 km away from Jampui.
-Regular direct and connecting flights from all parts of the country arrive here hence traveling by airways is a good option to consider.
+Regular direct and connecting flights from all parts of the country arrive here hence travelling by airways is a good option to consider.